Chacma Baboon

 Length

-The chacma baboon (Papio ursinus ), also known as the Cape baboon, is, like all other baboons, from the Old World monkey family.
+The Chacma baboon (Papio ursinus) is a member of the Old World monkey family.
 It is one of the largest of all monkeys.
-Located primarily in southern Africa, the chacma baboon has a wide variety of social behaviours, including a dominance hierarchy, collective foraging, adoption of young by females, and friendship pairings.
-These behaviors form parts of a complex evolutionary ecology.
-In general, the species is not threatened, but human population pressure has increased contact between humans and baboons.
-Hunting, trapping, and accidents kill or remove many baboons from the wild, thereby reducing baboon numbers and disrupting their social structure.
+Located primarily in southern Africa, the chacma baboon has a wide variety of social behaviors, including a dominance hierarchy, collective foraging, adoption of young by females, and friendship pairings.
+In general, the species is not threatened, but hunting, trapping, and accidents kill or remove many baboons from the wild, thereby reducing their numbers and disrupting their social structure.

 Di